L-four/campaignmonitor/README.txt

 -----------------\
 \
  I hope to integrate more of the API into this module in the future. \
 \
-- First on the list is to be able to have more then one list setup so you can have multiple blocks.\
-\
 - Custom fields is also a goal.\
 \